danielyxie/bitburner/doc/source/basicgameplay/hacking.rst

 This means that a server's security level will not fall below this value if you are trying to weaken() it.

+Backdoors
+^^^^^^^^^
+Servers that have been hacked can have backdoors installed.
+These backdoors will provide you with a benefit.
+The services may be cheaper, penalties may be reduced or there may be other results.
+Honeypots exist and will let factions know when you have succeeded at backdooring their system.